 Although Josh loved science at school and it was initially the field he wanted to go to college for, at some moment he began to realize more and more that science should remain more like a form of entertainment for him.
 Josh decided that he needed to do something more practical if he wanted to live happily in the future, and his culinary skills will help him here.

 Josh is planning to major in Business Management in college.
 He has already received offers from University of Toronto, Canada, and Ecole hôtelière de Lausanne (EHL) in Switzerland.
-He is still applying to Korean colleges in the summer, and his dream school is Yonsei University in Seoul.
+He is still applying to Korean colleges in the summer, and his dream schools are Yonsei University and Korea University in Seoul.
 The college counselor Ms. Milan assisted Josh in compiling all necessary documents for applying to universities.
 Due to his unique circumstances of applying to Korea, she filled out and suggested her opinions on some uncommon forms of documentation, and Josh really appreciates her help and wide experience.